This page has information for people having radiotherapy for advanced prostate cancer.

 - How long will the pain relief last?
 What other treatments are available to help with my pain?

-- Will I get any side effects?
-What can help with these?
+- Will I get any side effects and if so, how can I manage them?

 - Are there any safety guidelines I should follow during and after treatment?